o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

 keytool -genkey -keystore %O3DE_ANDROID_SIGNCONFIG_FILE% -storepass %O3DE_ANDROID_SIGNCONFIG_STORE_PASSWORD% -alias %O3DE_ANDROID_SIGNCONFIG_KEY_ALIAS% -keypass %O3DE_ANDROID_SIGNCONFIG_KEY_PASSWORD% -keyalg RSA -keysize %O3DE_ANDROID_SIGNCONFIG_KEY_SIZE% -validity %O3DE_ANDROID_SIGNCONFIG_VALIDITY_DAYS% -dname %O3DE_ANDROID_DN%
 ```

+{{< note >}}
+Even though a signing key is required for the project in order to deploy, it does not necessary to provide this at project creation.
+This can also be achieved through Android Studio after project creation.
+If this is the case, then the generate android command in the following step can omit all of the --signconfig-* arguments, and the key store settings can be created through Android Studio after opening the generated android project.
+{{< /note >}}

 **Step 5.
 Generate the android project**

 ```